 books, competition submissions, correspondence

-computer associated to the original Los Angeles based Women In Photography
+to the original Los Angeles based Women In Photography (WIP) and (WIPI)

-of Western Americana at the Yale Beinecke Library.
-After gathering the
+at the Yale Beinecke Library.
+After gathering the final materials since

 ten limited edition unique binders (each approx. 150+ pages with DVDs)

 produced by Jean Ferro and Sharyn Keller were mailed to Museums &

 Libraries, September 2016.
 It’s once again time to adjust, review,

 plan and prepare for new outreach and collaborations that will best serve

 and promote the visibility and education of women photographers and their